vekatze/neut/book/src/benchmarks.md

 # Benchmarks

+You can find the source files for the following benchmarks [here](https://github.com/vekatze/neut/placeholder).

 ## Bubble Sort

-This test creates a random list of length `N` and bubble-sort the list.
+This test creates a random list of length `N` and performs bubble-sort on the list.

 ### Linux (AMD64)